 It’s kind of amazing how many how companies have changed ownership, been bought and sold or just collapsed.
 Makes you wonder how steady any lender is and how the system may not be that stable.

 After the market collapse in 2007/8 I started to invest in real estate in addition to my day job of a lender.
-With my partners have built a portfolio that currently consists of 18 properties with approximately 2,000 units.
-Some of these properties were purchased and are operated under the mfOwn banner and some under the banner of our management partners.
-These properties are located mainly in the midwest and are currently returning our investors anywhere from 7% – 20% of their initial capital investment.
+With my partners have built a portfolio that currently consists of over 20 properties with over 2,000 units.
+Some of these properties were purchased and are operated under my banner and some under the banner of our management partners.
+These properties are located predominantly in the Midwest and are currently returning our investors anywhere from 7% – 20% of their initial capital investment.
 Additionally on a number of transactions we have returned most, if not all, of the investor’s initial capital investment.